philc/book-notes/how to talk so kids will listen - adele faber.md

+* Gems
   * Big ideas
     * Natural consequence is a better teacher than punishment
     * Descriptive praise instead of evaluative praise
-  * Demonstrating that you understand the other person' feelings establishes your position as being on their side.
+    * Demonstrating that you understand the other person's feelings establishes your position as being on their side.
 With that positioning, you will be much more effective in working through their negative feelings with them, e.g. via problem-solving or offering choices.
+  * Your attitude is what's important.
+If you're being patronizing or manipulative, it will come through.
+  * Don't follow your empathy with "but"; it negates what you've said.
+Use "the problem is...".
+  * Is most of your time spent asking them to do something?
+Is there enough time just spent being together?
+  * Be on their side!
+    * Instead of being on the school's side, or the sibling's side, or the other person's side, always come off as being on their side.
+Imagine you're with your very best friend.
+Reframe your entire thinking if necessary.
+The situation at hand is an external problem to be solved.

 * Helping children deal with their feelings (chapter 1)
   * 4 strategies